lotress/new-DL/README.md

 1. `git clone` this repository, rename the downloaded folder to your project name, then open [the main notebook](main.ipynb) to start.

 2. In [main.ipynb](main.ipynb) there are some cells contain sources for each module.
 They will write or append to corresponding .py files when executed.
-The last cell will run [the entry program](train.py) and it can be executed just after wrote the `imports` cell to populate imports in your notebook session.
 You should then implement these module for your task.
+The last cell will run [the entry program](train.py).

 3. After coding work, run the last cell to start training or run the generated [train.py](train.py) outside Notebook.